Kirikou and the Sorceress: Financing

 Michel Ocelot, director of Kirikou and the Sorceress (here in Montreuil in 2012).

-Kirikou and the Sorceress was a low-budget film: one of the producers, Didier Brunner, explains this by the fact that the film was seen as an art/experimental project in the eyes of investors, as opposed to other more commercial projects (such as The King's Monkey by Jean-François Laguionie, which was closer to mainstream animated films like Disney).
+Kirikou and the Sorceress was a low-budget film: one of the producers, Didier Brunner, explains this by the fact that the film was seen as an art/experimental project in the eyes of investors, as opposed to other more commercial projects (such as A Monkey's Tale by Jean-François Laguionie, which was closer to mainstream animated films like Disney).
 The planned budget, although small, was still not easy to raise, and the process of gathering it took time.
 The first funds assembled were an advance on receipts from the National Center of Cinematography of 2.2 million francs, and a participation from the Canal+ channel amounted to 3.5 million francs; the rest of the budget was raised internationally, which resulted in the production being scattered across several countries (as is more common for television series), complicating its creation further.
 The film greatly benefited from grants from several institutions: the CNC, the Eurimages Fund from the Council of Europe, the EU Media Programme, the Cinema and Audiovisual Center of the French Community of Belgium, the Agency for Cultural and Technical Cooperation, the International Fund for the Support of Audiovisual Production from Luxembourg, and Procirep.

 Two years were needed to gather sufficient financial support for the film, and four years were needed for its actual production.
 The final budget of the film amounted to a total of 25 million francs at the time, or 3.8 million euros.